 (ghusl, wuḍūʾ, tayammum)

 Ablution, defined as ritual purification, requires washing of the whole body (ghusl), or parts of it (wuḍūʾ) with water or in its absence with dust, sand, or other non-combustibles (tayammum).
-This article is meant to provide general guidance only.
-For specific acts of ablution, fiqh manuals should be consulted with the help of qualified jurists.
+This article is meant to provide an overview of the topic; for specific acts of ablution, fiqh manuals should be consulted with the help of qualified jurists.
 All three categories of ablution are covered in the following sections: I. Major Ablution (Ghusl); II.
 Minor Ablution (Wuḍūʾ); III.
 Dry Ablution (Tayammum).

 - I. Major Ablution (Ghusl)